Humblemonk/DiceMaiden/README.md

 `!roll s 4d6` : Simplify roll output by not showing the tally.

+`!roll b 4d6` : Count number of ones rolled and display as Botches.

 `!roll 4d6 ! unsort` or `!roll ul 4d6`: Roll four six-sided dice and unsort the tally.

 `!roll help` : Displays basic usage instructions.